 region of France, the son of Fréderic Rimbaud, a career soldier, who

 had served in Algria, and Marie-Catherine-Vitale Cuif, an unsentimental

 matriarch.
 Rimbaud's father left the family and from the age of six

 young Arthur was raised by her strictly religious mother.
-Rimbaud was

 outstanding student but his behavior was considered provocative.
 Some

 of his early poems he wrote in Latin and Greek, not just in French.